dwyl/learn-redux/egghead.io_video_tutorial_notes.md

-extract the *Presentational* Components, and if there is *too much* boilerplate passing the props to them then you can create the *Containers* around them that load the data and specify the *behaviour*.
+extract the *Presentational* Components, and if there is *too much* boilerplate passing the props to them then you can create the *Containers* around them that load the data and specify the *behavior*.

 > Code at the *end* of **Video 23**:
 [`index.html`](https://github.com/nelsonic/learn-redux/blob/0966f4c5177bcd6430e2b7a963517cf88658623c/index.html)